Introduction

 • Riverview Park (2nd and Chestnut) has a good overlook and a statue of George Rogers Clark; it is just south of Sunset Park.

-• Indian Mounds Park (5th and Harrison) sprawls over 37 hilly acres; it has a couple of overlooks, a swimming pool, and plenty of places to picnic.
-The park also preserves several Native American burial mounds, and there’s an interpretive trail that traces the region’s history from the last ice age to the arrival of Europeans.
+• Indian Mounds Park (5th and Harrison) sprawls over 37 hilly acres and has a couple of overlooks, a swimming pool, and plenty of places to picnic; the park also preserves several historic mounds as part of an interpretive trail that traces the region’s history from the last ice age to the arrival of Euro-Americans.

 Culture & Arts